-This post is not about my placement as a student paramedic but in fact is about something that most first year students, including myself have been through this year – the hunt for a place to live in second year!
+This post is not about my placement as a student paramedic, but in fact is about something that most first-year students, including myself, have been through this year – the hunt for a place to live in second year!

-In all honesty, the process of finding a house has been one of the more stressful things I’ve had to do this year – and so here are some (possibly) helpful tips for when it comes to your turn to find somewhere to live with.
+In all honesty, the process of finding a house has been one of the more stressful things I’ve had to do this year – so here are some (possibly) helpful tips for when it comes to your turn to find somewhere to live with.

-- Work out what people are willing to pay before arranging viewings for houses that are out of your price range.
+Work out what people are willing to pay before arranging viewings for houses that are out of your price range.

-- Does the landlord allow students: obvious really, when you think about it.
+Obvious really, when you think about it.

-Despite making a few of these mistakes early on, we did manage to find a house which we move in to next week.
-I will be living with three other student paramedics and cannot wait to be living with like-minded people (who understand that you need to sleep after a 12-hour night shift!).
+Despite making a few of these mistakes early on, we did manage to find a house, which we move in to next week.
+I will be living with three other student paramedics, and cannot wait to be living with like-minded people (who understand that you need to sleep after a 12-hour night shift!).